evanJensengit/Habit-Tracker-Project/README.md

 I am a VERY lazy user of these apps and do not like clicking around on my phone everytime I want\
 to update one of my habits.
 From July 2020 to March 2021 I have been using a word document to\
 track my habits.
 This word document has been in this format:\
-Date:\
-Weekday:\
+Date\
+Weekday\
-Wrkt: \
+Wrkt \
-Bedtime/wake up:\
+Bedtime/wake up\
-Study csci:\
+Study csci\
-...\

 and the list goes on like this.
 I copy and paste the prompts I listed above\
 to track my habits for subsequent days.
 The problem that I have with this is that I dont like\
 having to click the next line each time I am done updating the habit information for that day\
-and when I say "click" I mean I don't like literally having to move my finger and tap the line below.\
+and when I say "click" I mean I don't like literally having to move my finger and tap the line below. \
 For example if I am typing in data for "Date:" on my mobile device I have to click to the right of\
 "Date:" and then type in "month/day".
 To enter data for the next line I have to move my finger and\
 click to the right of "Weekday:" and then type in "<weekday>".
 To enter data for the next line\